29 Nov What Does a Business Lawyer Do?

 Do Business Lawyers Go to Court?

 Yes– but only when we need to.
 Don’t get us wrong – it’s not that our business attorneys aren’t expert litigators who take great pride in representing our clients in court in Oregon and Washington.
-But often times there’s a better solution to a dispute and save our clients’ valuable time and money.
+But frequently there’s a better solution to a dispute and save our clients’ valuable time and money.

 When Should a Business Owner Consult With an Attorney?